tonylukasavage/cv2r/README.md

 * sale icon for progressive crystals can be confusing, needs to look like next crystal
 * improve text from actors
 * implement text that indicates you already grabbed a progressive item from an actor
+* represent seed value on title screens with game icons (like ALttP rando) CRC32
 * automated testing
+* Re-work modSaleData to be dynamic like every other bank write
 * move anything _not_ itemizer specific out of itemizer
 * Windows executable